Tips for healthy eating

 Get good nutrition from the calories you eat.
 Too often, kids eat a lot of what some people call "empty" calories.
 That means a food may add to your weight but will add little or nothing much to your health.
 Foods with empty calories have a lot of added sugars or unhealthy fats (or both!).
 Here's an example: If you eat a piece of carrot cake, you won't get very much to help your health.
 But let's say you eat the same number of calories in the form of carrots.
 In that case, you get the calories plus a whole bunch of great nutrients.

+Keep in mind that most girls should aim to eat no more than 120 or 160 empty calories a day.
 How can you avoid empty calories?
 Try cutting back on sugary sodas, fruit drinks, ice cream, cookies, and cake.

 Here are some more healthy eating tips: